 Meditate on these things. – Phil 4:8

 One of the ways that you can care for your spirit is through one of the various types of meditation.
-You could try deep breathing, mindful meditation, visualization, or it could just be something as simple as sitting quietly and repeating a positive affirmation or mantra to yourself.
+You could try deep breathing, mindful meditation, or visualization, or it could just be something as simple as sitting quietly and repeating a positive affirmation or mantra to yourself.
 It could be centering prayer, where you take scripture, and focus on that scripture while listening to what it is God is saying to you.

 All of these things help you to connect to yourself on a deeper level.
 It allows you to reflect on who you are and what you want in your life, which could be great for journaling.
 It also helps to open you up to new experiences because you’re not so closed off anymore.
 Once you’re able to delve within yourself and look at who you are, you’re able to then experience more and to show up differently when you are out in the world.